flutter/website/README.md

       site locally but aren't able to see the content right away, wait 20 seconds before stopping the
       server or concluding that something is wrong.
- 1. Prior to submitting, validate site links:<br>
+ 1. Before submitting, validate site links:<br>
     `./tool/shared/check-links.sh`

 > TIP: Sometimes Jekyll gets confused and seems to be out-of-sync.
 (This might